cyber-defence-campus/self-sovereign-identity/README.md

 ## SWIYU Infrastructure
 <img src="images/forge_credential_mindmap.png" width="800" />

-The Swiss government is currently working on developing a trust infrastructure for the future Swiss digital identity (e-ID).
-They build an ecosystem based on the newly proposed principle called Self Sovereign Identity (SSI).
-This new principle ensures high privacy for its users.
-The implementation will soon be used nationwide as the foundation of the e-ID.
-Thus, the trust infrastructure must be implemented securely.
 This thesis conducts a rigorous security analysis of the Swiss trust infrastructure.
-In particular, we develop a threatmodel for each component of the ecosystem and attack trees for the most essential security goals.
+In particular, we develop a threat model for each component of the ecosystem and attack trees for the most essential security goals.
 The attack trees are then used to guide the source code analysis for vulnerability detection.
 Although the European Union is currently working on a similar project, to our knowledge, there have been no noteworthy research studies that have performed